Armour-piercing ammunition: Aerial bombs

 Armour-piercing bombs dropped by aircraft were used during World War II against capital and other armoured ships.
 Among the bombs used by the Imperial Japanese Navy in the attack on Pearl Harbor were 800 kg armour-piercing bombs, modified from 41 cm naval shells, which succeeded in sinking the battleship USS Arizona.
-The Luftwaffe's PC 1400 armour-piercing bomb and the derived Fritz X precision-guided bomb were able to penetrate 130 mm of armour.
+The Luftwaffes PC 1400 armour-piercing bomb and the derived Fritz X precision-guided bomb were able to penetrate 130 mm of armour.
 The Luftwaffe also developed a series of bombs propelled by rockets to assist in penetrating the armour of ships and similar targets.

 Small arms

-Armour-piercing rifle and pistol cartridges are usually built around a penetrator of hardened steel, tungsten, or tungsten carbide, and such cartridges are often called 'hard-core bullets'.
+Armour-piercing rifle and pistol cartridges are usually built around a penetrator of hardened steel, tungsten, or tungsten carbide, and such cartridges are often called "hard-core bullets".
 Rifle armour-piercing ammunition generally carries its hardened penetrator within a copper or cupronickel jacket, similar to the jacket which would surround lead in a conventional projectile.
 Upon impact on a hard target, the copper case is destroyed, but the penetrator continues its motion and penetrates the target.
 Armour-piercing ammunition for pistols has also been developed and uses a design similar to the rifle ammunition.
-Some small ammunition, such as the FN 5.7mm round, is inherently capable at piercing armour, being of a small calibre and very high velocity.
+Some small ammunition, such as the FN 5.7mm round, is inherently capable of piercing armour, being of a small calibre and very high velocity.
 The entire projectile is not normally made of the same material as the penetrator because the physical characteristics that make a good penetrator (i.e. extremely tough, hard metal) make the material equally harmful to the barrel of the gun firing the cartridge.